Liorbau/taskflow/README.md

-## A simple organization tasks manager.
+## A simple CLI organization tasks manager.

 Features:
 - Create and manage tasks with priority, status, and due dates